ZupIT/horusec-docs/content/pt-br/cli/analysis-tools/open-source-horusec-engine/horusec-java.md

 ### Weak block mode for Cryptographic Hash Function

 Indica que há um fraco bloqueio para entrada no seu hash.
-A mensagem que aparece é esta:

 > _A weak ECB, \(a.k.a 'block mode'\) was found in one of your Ciphers.
 Always use a strong, high entropy hash, for example the SHA-512 with salt options.
 For more information check:_
 >